Skip to main content

 Charlie has a reputation as the promoter of the hippest and edgiest Dark Wave parties around.
 In an enormous vacant warehouse situated on the edge of the city, she and her friends gather to set up an explosive rave without attracting unwanted attention.
 But someone, or something, is already watching… Unknown to the fun-seeking ravers, an inhuman beast resides within the confines of the warehouse armed with a mammoth weapon that serves only one purpose: to end the lives of those who trespass within its lair.
 Charlie had hoped this party would be the best she’d ever thrown – now it looks like it may be her last!

-Another month, another straight to DVD ‘torture-porn’ flick featuring the blood of thinly-drawn characters being sloshed across our screen.
+Another month, another straight to DVD ‘torture-porn’ flick featuring the blood of thinly-drawn characters being sloshed across the screen.
 Sweatshop is by far one of the most rudimentarily scripted of the bunch.
 It also boasts some of the most unsympathetic characters in recent memory, but it somehow manages to set itself slightly apart from the pack with a number of interesting twists; notably the gruelling effects, monstrously hulking killer and throbbing electronic score courtesy of Dwayne Cathey.
 While it also features a number of nicely staged death scenes – even managing to work some suspense into the mix – Sweatshop still suffers from uneven pacing and takes too long to get going.
 Director Davidson substitutes slow-burning tension for endless scenes in which annoying characters - who all resemble extras from a gritty cyber-punk movie - argue with each other, fuck each other, and then argue with each other again.
 The film at times resembles an overly long music video, with loads of scenes of the aforementioned characters dancing around in slow-motion under copious amounts of dry-ice.
-It’s only whenever the frequency of the murders increases that we get any semblance of momentum or suspense.

 The violence in the film is beyond brutal: skulls are crushed, limbs are bound in barbed-wire, jaws are ripped off, bodies are crunched to bloody pulps and throats are slit wide open.
 The thinly-drawn characters and epilepsy-inducing editing lessens the impact somewhat.
 Once we’ve finally limped to the finale, the sight of the hulking killer dispatching various ravers on the crowded dance floor should further satisfy gore hounds and echoes similar scenes of carnage on the dancefloor in Blade, Beyond the Rave and Freddy vs Jason.